create3000/x_ite/docs/_posts/components/Core/WorldInfo.md

 #### Hint

-- Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &#38; for & ampersand character, or &#34; for " quotation-mark character).
+- Many XML tools substitute XML character references for special characters automatically if needed within an attribute value (such as &amp;#38; for &amp; ampersand character, or &amp;#34; for " quotation-mark character).

 ### MFString [ ] **info** [ ]